 The electrons that orbit the nucleus can exist in different energy states, which correspond to their average distance from the nucleus.
 Each of these energy states is called an electron shell.
 The electrons that travel the farthest from the nucleus have the most energy and are called valance electrons, which, generally, form the valance shell.
 For example, oxygen has 8 electrons total, but only 6 of them are in the valence shell:

-The valence shell is the most chemically important portion of an atom, because it determines how readily, and how many, other atoms it will combine (bond) with, to form molecules.
+The valence shell is the most chemically important portion of an atom, because it determines how readily, and how many, other atoms it will combine (bond) with to form molecules.
 A full valence shell contains 8 electrons, and when this exists, it’s called a closed shell, and these atoms are chemically inert.
 Examples of elements with a closed shell are the noble gasses; so-called because they don’t react with other elements.

 When two atoms are bonded together in a molecule or material, they share valence electrons.
-So an element tends to bond in ways that fill its valence electron count to 8.
+An element tends to bond in ways that fill its valence electron count to 8.
 For instance, water, which has the molecular signature of H2O, meaning it has 2 hydrogen atoms and one oxygen atom, fills its valence shell with 6 valence electrons from oxygen, and 1 electron from each hydrogen atom:

 Silicon Valence Electrons